An Efficient Learning Method to Connect Observables

-We introduce a novel deterministic emulator from the theory of the multiparameter eigenvalue problem to connect different model predictions -- the MEP emulator.
+To conclude, we introduce a novel deterministic MEP emulator from the theory of the multiparameter eigenvalue problem to connect different model predictions.
 This new emulator is applicable to both model- and data-driven approaches.
 It is observed that the direct application of the multiparameter eigenvalue problem to a nuclear physics study is impossible without reduced basis methods.
 From the model-driven perspective, we thoroughly benchmark our MEP emulator and show its advantage in non-linear domains.
 As an application to a realistic problem, we discuss the probability distribution for the energy properties of the newly discovered \isotope[28]{O}.
-The MEP emulator allows us to simplify the workflow to understand and predict properties of atomic nuclei and to efficiently explore correlations between observables.
-Since the proposed procedure is general, one can expect potential adaptions to many different applications, including Multi-fidelity inputs~\cite{Belley:2023lec}, the volume-dependence perspective~\cite{Luscher:1990ux}, and exploring time-dependent problems \cite{Atkinson:2010mul}.
+The MEP emulator can be directly constructed from existing data tables and allows us to improve the workflow to understand and predict properties of atomic nuclei and to efficiently explore correlations between observables obtained from Hamiltonian.
+Since the proposed procedure is general, one can expect potential adaptations to many different applications, including Multi-fidelity inputs~\cite{Belley:2023lec}, the volume-dependence perspective~\cite{Luscher:1990ux}, and exploring time-dependent problems \cite{Atkinson:2010mul}.